What is right of possession? - Soxbo

 Yes, in many cases the indirect security of tenure can be waived in a separate document to the rental agreement.
 This must clearly state that the tenant waives his/her security of tenure and it needs to be approved by the Rent Tribunal.
 If the lease is shorter than 5 years, it does not need to be approved by the Rent Tribunal.
 The more limited the lease, the more likely it is that the waiver of security of tenure will be approved by the Rent Tribunal.

-Important links from Soxbo: Renting out apartments to companies | Apartment Östermalm | Right of possession
+Important links from Soxbo: Rent apartment to companies | Apartment in Östermalm | Right of possession

 Search also: right of possession, right of possession tenancy, right of possession villa, right of possession condominium